 According to a U.S. Customs and Border Protection media release – officers seized a shipment of pre-filled syringes containing 200 Sodium Hyaluronate from Seoul, South Korea.
 Sodium Hyaluronate is used to treat osteoarthritis and seized for violation of the Food, Drug and Cosmetic Act (FDCA) prohibiting the importation of any food, drug, device, tobacco product, or cosmetic that is adulterated or misbranded.

 The FDA Office of Criminal Investigation seized the shipment that would be worth $10,666 if authentic.
 Typical FDA seizures are due to unapproved prescriptions containing manufactured using incorrect or harmful ingredients.

-If you have had your goods seized by Customs and want to explore your options, contact David Hsu by phone/text at 832-896-6288 or by email at email@example.com.
+If you have had your shipment seized by Customs for FDA violations, contact seizure attorney David Hsu by email at email@example.com or anytime by phone/text at 832-896-6288.